e-Mail: contact@zena.net

 Don't expect to find an air cooled 300A (or larger) alternator that is also small enough to fit into your engine compartment.

-Reasonably sized liquid cooled 300A and 350A units are available - but you have the extra complexity of providing for the cooling system required to use this type of alternator.
+Reasonably sized, liquid cooled, 300A and 350A units are available (most are used in bus service applications) -- but you have the extra complexity of providing the cooling system required to use this type of alternator.

 Don't expect that any alternator capable of producing more than 80A, including so called marine units, will not also be capable of being a source of ignition in case of malfunction, OR wiring failure, OR a failure to take protective measures during installation.